liarjo/WAMSVODButler/README.txt

 5. Create a Blob storage Container "stage"

-6. Create a Blob storage container "wamsvodbuterencodeconfig"
+6. Create a Blob storage container "wamsvodbutlerencodeconfig"

 Running and test